nadavmatalon/student-directory/README.md

 The script runs in terminal (ruby must be installed).

+When first running the script, the list of students will automatically be loaded from a csv file (see "Save student List" & "Load student list" below for more details).

+If the said file doesn't already exist, the script will create it automatically (the file is located in the same folder as the script)

+Relevant prompts are given regarding whether the list was loaded from file or if a new file was created.

-When first running the script, the user is presented with a main menu containing the following options:
+Subsequently, the user is presented with a main menu containing the following options:

 1. Add student names to the list